ihh/wikimess/README.md

 # Symbol directory syntax

-Files in the `data/symbols` directory have the following syntax
+Files in the `data/symbols` directory use Bracery's plaintext format for symbol definitions

 ~~~~
 >nonterminal_name